MKotlik/GioMhail/README.md

 * Provides basic functions for accessing a mailbox (show inbox, view emails (simplified & original views), delete emails)
 * Provides basic functions for sending emails (user can specify Subject, From, To, CC, BCC, write email body, and save)
 * Continues to work even as the user messes up or server/connection issues happen (lots of code checking user input, server responses, connection status, reporting on errors & providing guidance without failing)

+Additional Tools:

+SMTPConsole & POPConsole -
+We also have tools for establishing secure connections to SMTP or POP servers, respectively named SMTPConsole and POPConsole.
+These tools allow the user to manually enter commands to communicate with the servers, and are useful when troubleshooting connections or when developing for the email client.
+As of now, the connection info of the consoles can only be changed by editing the source code and recompiling.

 ## Running
 * Download/clone the repo, move the "final" folder inside to any location of your choice.